DOAJ/doaj/static_content/_about/content/index.md

 DOAJ is financially supported by many libraries, publishers and other like-minded organisations.
 Supporting DOAJ demonstrates a firm commitment to open access and the infrastructure that supports it.

-DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the basis of the [DOAJ basic criteria](/apply/guide) for inclusion.
+DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) that provide the basis of the [DOAJ basic criteria](/apply/guide) for inclusion.

 ## Our mission